Introduction

 - Guaranteed Co-Investment Rights

-- Hard to operationalize fairly, and misaligns deal allocation.
+- Hard to operationalize fairly and misaligns deal allocation.

 - Investment Committee Voting Rights